DevMountain/Angular-Directive-Project/README.md

 });
 ```

 What we're returning is the directive object.
-You won't see anymore code in this tutorial so it's important you get things working right and refer back to what you've already done to advance from now on.

 ## Step 2.
 Advancing directives
 Your directive should be loaded up now, but it's not really doing much.
 Let's make it better.